miso-lims/miso-lims/docs/user_manual/type_data.md

 the "Add" button.
 To remove an existing control, select it in the list and click the "Remove" button in the toolbar.
 You will only be able to remove a control if it has not been used in any QCs.
 Be sure to click the "Save" button at the top right of the page to confirm any changes.

+If a QC type specifies an instrument model then an instrument will have to be chosen whenever creating a QC of that type.
+If a QC type specifies a kit then a kit LOT# must be entered when creating a QC of that type.
+If a QC type specifies controls then a control must be selected and the control LOT# and pass/fail must also be entered when creating a QC of that type.

+Before adding a new QC type:

+* If an instrument is used for the QC and that instrument does not yet exist in MISO, first add the instrument type if necessary, then add one or more instruments of that type
+* If a kit is used for the QC and the kit does not yet exist in MISO, create it

+Instruments, kits and controls are recent additions to QCs in MISO.
+You won't be able to update older QC types to include these items, as that would invalidate any of the existing QCs that were created from them.
+Instead, you can archive the existing QC and create a new one with the same name that includes the new options.